Help

 This section will be filled after a plugin scan is completed.

-• Filter : type a word (or part of a word) then hit enter or click on the « Update list button » to display only a subset of the plugins containings these word.
+• Filter : type a word (or part of a word) then hit enter or click on the « Update list button » to display only a subset of the plugins containing these word.

 • Name : name of the plugin.
 If you unchecked a plugin name (either manually or with the Deactivate duplicates button), the plugin will not show in the plugin view tree.